Cloud-Computing-Spring-2025/handson-10-machine-learning-with-mllib-Krishna-coder12/README.md

 #  Customer Churn Prediction with MLlib

 This project uses Apache Spark MLlib to predict customer churn based on structured customer data.
-You will preprocess data, train classification models, perform feature selection, and tune hyperparameters using cross-validation.

----

-Build and compare machine learning models using PySpark to predict whether a customer will churn based on their service usage and subscription features.
+You will preprocess data, train classification models, perform feature selection, and tune hyperparameters using cross-validation.Build and compare machine learning models using PySpark to predict whether a customer will churn based on their service usage and subscription features.

 ---